SonyCSLParis/STDL/README.md

     save_path : str, optional
         If provided, saves the animation as a GIF to this path. labels : dict, optional
-        Label and track movement of specific nodes.
+        Label and track the movement of specific nodes.
     """
 ```
 ![pca_evolution](https://github.com/user-attachments/assets/d02c2fdd-669d-4516-875b-ab8dc4fd4180)